duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 * decrease font size in terminal with Ctrl - , increase Ctrl + and reset Ctrl 0 (find them in manu Preferences -> Shortcuts)
 * https://hluk.github.io/CopyQ/ for showing clipboard content in window
+* open ms office docx files on https://onedrive.live.com/ to see comments